jawadcode/exalted/README.md

 * The ability to edit text (🤯).
 * Syntax highlighting and context-aware editing with Tree-Sitter.
+* Support for proportional/variable width fonts and varying font sizes.
 * Modal editing, à la Kakoune/Helix (I just love the editing model too much).
 * A built-in LSP client, though it (LSP) may not be a great standard, it's a step towards more comprehensive language support without the baggage of IDEs.